jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/introduction.md

 to look at the general status
 of your organization
-is by checking the analytics tab, here the ASM will show you graphs and numbers that resume all the information about your groups for you.
+is by checking the analytics tab, here the ARM will show you graphs and numbers that resume all the information about your groups for you.